tylerjohnhaden/PlunderBot/blog/creating_your_first_truffle_project.md

                 }
             }
         }
     As you can see, we use the same configs that we used to run ganache.
-If we use arbitrary numbers, it will not necessarily fail, but these ensure all the numbers we see for gas usage are consistent. *todo: cite this*
+If we use arbitrary numbers, it will not necessarily fail, but these ensure all the numbers we see for gas usage are consistent.

 2. Let's add some more scripts to `package.json`: